 The overall aim of the proposal is…

-…to develop a method to remove undesirable substances (fluorocarbons, melamine and acrylic resins, anti-mold agents) from waste of acrylic fabrics with an environment friendly process to enhance their recycling, improve sustainability and reduce environmental and health risk, as stated in Regulation (EC) No 1907/20061.
+…to develop a method that removes undesirable substances (fluorocarbons, melamine and acrylic resins, anti-mold agents) from waste of acrylic fabrics through an environment-friendly process, to enhance their recycling, improve sustainability and reduce environmental and health risks, as stated in Regulation (EC) No 1907/20061.

 Therefore, the specific objectives of this proposal, to be reached within its 36 months duration, are: